mattdanielmurphy/Musically/README.md

 * Run node bin/www in react-backend folder terminal and run npm start in client folder terminal to start the frontend and backend servers, and now you can use website in localhost:3000.

 * Warning: Right now, if you have a new account, you must add a collection first, then you can save your loops or else it won't work.
 We will fix that vary soon.
+We have a previously setup account for you to experience the website functionalities.

+* setup account: email: matt@gmail.com password: pass.

 * Have fun.